Skip to main content

 1. The Creator creates an incident and input as much details of what has occurred, and submit.

-3. Once the incident is categorized, designated opener and resolver get notified via email.
-They can fill out more details under the Investigation tab, and progress the incident status to (i.e. mark the incident as) "Open" under Incident Details tab.
+3. Once an incident is submitted or categorised, the designated opener and resolver are notified via email.
+They can then add further details under the Investigation tab and update the incident status (e.g., mark it as Open) from the Incident Details tab.

 4. The Resolver receives a notification that the incident is opened.
 Resolver checks to make sure that the incident has been investigated fully and has been completed, before marking the incident status as "Resolved" under Incident Details tab.